Chitrapur Guru Parampara: The Saraswat Brahmins

 Saraswat is the generic term for the Brahmins or learned people who inhabited the fertile basin between the ancient rivers of Saraswati and Drishadawati in Kashmir.
 But usually Saraswat refers to the Saraswat Brahmins who come under the Chitrāpur Matha at Shirāli and are hence called Chitrāpur Sāraswat Brahmins (Bhānaps or Smārtha Sāraswats).
 Due to drought and famine, they migrated southwards towards Goa and Maharashtra.
-But Portuguese invasion of Goa forced the Sāraswats established neat Gomantak region to migrate further south towards Karnataka and settled down in the Kanara regions of Karnataka.
-Their superior intelligence and administrative experience helped them attain several important posts in the regions in which they migrated to.
+But Portuguese invasion of Goa forced the Sāraswats established near the Gomantak region to migrate further south towards Karnataka and settle down in the Kanara regions of Karnataka.
+Their administrative experience helped them attain several important posts in the regions in which they migrated to.